charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 GET /test-routes/foo 304 7.572 ms - -
 ```

-**NODE**: _For those who know about such things, I'll add an express server is probably not a candidate to be run in the background with the & symbol.
-Later on we will see other ways to solve this problem, but for now, let's just start two tabs._

 Because we can't use this terminal, we need to create a new one.
 In particular, you'll need to create a new terminal tab, by entering this command: **CTRL-SHIFT-T**.
 You can also create tabs from the terminal menu.
 In either case, you should end up with two bash shells available.

 ![One terminal, two tabls](https://s3.amazonaws.com/bucket01.elvenware.com/images/one-termina-two-tabs.png)

+**NODE**: _For those who know about such things, I'll add that an express server is probably not a candidate to be run in the background with the & symbol.
+Later on we will see other ways to solve this problem, but for now, let's just start two bash terminal tabs, one for the server, and one for the client._

 ## Create Client